Dennis' 7 Dees logo

 2020 was a crazy year… especially for houseplants.
 Being stuck at home with more free time on our hands created an opportunity for indoor plants to transform our interior spaces and our lives for the better, and people caught on quickly.

 The houseplant community grew larger than it has ever been, especially with new delivery and curbside pickup options.
-The pandemic even brought about several new houseplant trends, one of them being pink plants… and we’re not talking about the flowers!
+The pandemic even brought about several new houseplant trends, one of them being pink plants—and we’re not talking about the flowers!

-Traditionally, houseplants have been thought of as spots of green that add nature and a sense of peace to an indoor space.
+Traditionally, houseplants have been thought of as spots of green that bring nature to an indoor space.
 However, in 2020 the houseplant community turned to something more extraordinary than your typical green foliage—plants with pink leaves!
-The Philodendron Pink Princess was one of the most popular pink plants of 2020, to the point where plant shops and greenhouses couldn’t keep it in stock.
-Since then, other plants with pink foliage have gained popularity like Ruby Tinieke, Pink Syngonium, Pink Aglaonema, Pink Caladium, Stromanthe, and the newest possibility… whispers of a soon to be Pink Variegated Monstera?! (swoon)
+Philodendron ‘Pink Princess’ was one of the most popular pink plants of 2020, to the point where plant shops and greenhouses couldn’t keep it in stock.
+Since then, other plants with pink foliage have gained popularity including varieties of Ficus, Syngonium, Aglaonema, Caladium, Calathea, Stromanthe, and even Ferns! (swoon)

 Photo of Ruby Tinieke plant in pink pot